Kevlar: Music

 Kevlar has also been found to have useful acoustic properties for loudspeaker cones, specifically for bass and mid range drive units.
 Additionally, Kevlar has been used as a strength member in fiber optic cables such as the ones used for audio data transmissions.

 Kevlar can be used as an acoustic core on bows for string instruments.
 Kevlar's physical properties provide strength, flexibility, and stability for the bow's user.
 To date, the only manufacturer of this type of bow is CodaBow.

-Kevlar is also presently used as a material for tailcords (a.k.a. tailpiece adjusters), which connect the tailpiece to the endpin of bowed string instruments.
+Kevlar is also presently used as a material for tailcords (tailpiece adjusters), which connect the tailpiece to the endpin of bowed string instruments.

 Kevlar is sometimes used as a material on marching snare drums.
 It allows for an extremely high amount of tension, resulting in a cleaner sound.
 There is usually a resin poured onto the Kevlar to make the head airtight, and a nylon top layer to provide a flat striking surface.
 This is one of the primary types of marching snare drum heads.
 Remo's Falam Slam patch is made with Kevlar and is used to reinforce bass drum heads where the beater strikes.

 Kevlar is used in the woodwind reeds of Fibracell.
 The material of these reeds is a composite of aerospace materials designed to duplicate the way nature constructs cane reed.
 Very stiff but sound absorbing Kevlar fibers are suspended in a lightweight resin formulation.